Mythic Quest: Accolades

 The series was recognized with The ReFrame Stamp for hiring people of underrepresented gender identities, and of color.

 Other media

-Audiobook

 Inspired by the short story mentioned in the episode "Backstory!", Tears of the Anaren was released in June 2021 on Apple Books as an ebook and an audiobook, which is narrated by C.W.
 Longbottom (F. Murray Abraham) and Ian Grimm (Rob McElhenney).

-Companion series
+Spin-off

 In December 2022, Apple TV+ ordered Mere Mortals, an eight-episode companion series created and written by Ashly Burch, John Howell Harris and Katie McElhenney.
-The series will feature entirely new characters and focus on the lives of employees, players and fans of the game Mythic Quest.
-The series has been compared to the stand-alone episodes "A Dark Quiet Death" and "Backstory!".
+It focuses on new characters who are employees, players, and fans of the game Mythic Quest, and has been compared to the stand-alone episodes "A Dark Quiet Death" and "Backstory!".
+The series was later renamed to Side Quest, and released all four episodes on March 26, 2025.